lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 We have embedded a few code comments with exercises.
 Search for the comment `// Exercise`.
 They suggest ways you can extend the functionality and thereby practice using the APIs.
 (Solutions are not yet provided; TODO)

+Here are a few other exercises to consider that aren't shown as code comments:

+* For simplicity, much of the code assumes details about the wine record example.
+Can you make the code more generic.
+This is discussed as a `// Exercise` comment in `PMMLModel.java`, `PMMLModel.scala`, `TensorFlowModel.java`, and `TensorFlowModel.scala`.
+See the suggestions there.
+* The idea of calling an external service for model scoring, e.g., _TensorFlow Serving_, is discussed in the presentation, but not provided in the example code.
+Try implementing this feature.
+You could even adapt the Akka-based model serving to run as a separate application and use Akka HTTP to support REST calls for serving.
+What is the performance overhead for this approach vs. scoring through an in-memory library, as implemented in the examples?

 ## Production Considerations

 The examples illustrate how to implement a model-serving microservice using Akka Streams and Kafka Streams in various ways.
 A few illustrate other production considerations, such as persisting state so that restarts can pick up where processing left off.